 Have you ever wondered how a Tension envelope is made?
 Every envelope we make can make a difference.
 Whether it’s a billing statement or a direct mailpiece, we ensure each envelope is crafted with our unwavering commitment to quality, innovation and excellence.
 Watch our video on how an envelope is made at Tension Corporation.

-The most common type of envelope, the #10 envelope, weighs about 6.75 grams when made with 20# paper.
+A standard envelope weighs 6.75g.
+The most common type of envelope, the #10 envelope, weighs this when made with 20# paper.

 What is Basis Weight and How is It Calculated?